 Considering the release of hydrogen due to the oxidation of the Zircaloy components, the comparison of measured and calculated oxidation heat shows the good agreement achieved by the modelling of the oxidation reactions especially during the pre-oxidation phase (Fig. 5.29).
-Regarding the integral hydrogen mass (Fig. 5.30), the calculated values of the contribution from the rods only (model ECORE) agree very well with the measured mass derived from the experiment up to the time of escalation just before cool down, whereas the total amount of produced hydrogen including the HECU components (shroud and grids) slightly overestimates the test data (37.3 g compared to 35 g in the experiment /SEP 04/).
+Regarding the integral hydrogen mass (Fig. 5.30), the calculated values of the contribution from the rods only (model ECORE) agree very well with the measured mass derived from the experiment up to the time of escalation just before cool down, whereas the total amount of produced hydrogen including the HECU components (shroud and grids) slightly underestimates the test data (32.6 g compared to 35 g in the experiment /SEP 04/).

-The results obtained with the new version 3.3 are quite similar to those of the previous release version 3.2.1, including computational performance (Fig. 5.31).
+The results obtained with the new version 3.3.1 are quite similar to those of the previous release versions 3.2.1 and 3.3, including computational performance (Fig. 5.31).